inonreuven/MNIST_Classifier/README.md

 ```

 ### 2.4 Exploring the data
 displaying the images using [matplotlib.pyplot](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.html).
 Since **tensor** type is iterable, i used **iter** and **next** to create an iterator object to read the first shuffled batch.
-Each batch from the training set consists of 64 images and 64 labels:
+Each batch from the training set consists of 64 images and 64 labels.
+To explor data integrity, i also verified the digits distribution in a random batch:

 ```
 import matplotlib.pyplot as plt